quicklabby/kubernetes/README.md

 # K3s Kubernetes Cluster Homelab
 3 Nodes Cluster with Metallb via BGP and Traefik as Ingress Controller.
-Cert Manager is used for automated Letsencypt certificate and DNS challenge over Cloudflare
+Cert Manager is used to automate Letsencypt certificate and DNS challenge over Cloudflare

 Hardware Used: